 - All employees are background checked and highly trained.
 We value our employees, so they want to do their job.

 - We practice open communication throughout the entire cleaning process.

-Corporate Clean Services will help keep your office clean on a daily, weekly, monthly and quarterly basis.
-If you are in the Grand Rapids, Michigan, area and are interested in our services, we will set up a meeting with you to understand what you’re looking for and how we could best be of service to you.
+Corporate Cleaning & Facility Services will help keep your office clean on a daily, weekly, monthly and quarterly basis.
+If you are in the Grand Rapids, Michigan, area and are wondering how to keep an office clean, we will set up a meeting with you to understand what you’re looking for and how we could best be of service to you.
 Contact us for a free quote.